drewwyatt/git-tidy/README.md

 ### Interactive

-Present all ": gone" branches in a checkbox list, allowing user to opt-in to deletions.
+Present all stale (": gone") branches in a checkbox list, allowing user to opt-in to deletions.

 ```bash
 $ git tidy -i